-Still, I found it painful to watch.
+Still, I found it painful to witness.
 Was it poor vision?
-She did wear eyeglasses, which kept slipping down her nose; perhaps that distracted her or marred her depth perception.
-Or was it something else?
+She did wear eyeglasses, which kept slipping down her little nose (despite one of those straps that is supposed to secure them in place).
+Perhaps the half-on-half-off eyeglasses distracted her?
+Marred her depth perception?
+Wasn’t addressing the visual-space problem?
+Or was it balance?

-Then there’s my husband, who had always described himself as clumsy.
-“I knock into things,” he’d warn, “so don’t put anything you value around me.”
+Then there’s my husband.
+He’d always described himself as clumsy.
+“I knock into things,” he’d warn early on in our relationship, “so don’t put anything you value around me.”
+(He was right!)

 It’s been suggested that these challenges around balance might account, at least in part, for the increased risk of injuries in children with ADHD (and adults as well).